MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-manage.md

 The examples in this article apply to all Kubernetes cluster.
 The scenarios in these examples are applied against a cluster on Azure Kubernetes Service.

-See an example of the of the end-to-end deployment in [this tutorial](tutorial-sql-server-ag-kubernetes.md).
+See an example of the of the end-to-end deployment in [Always On availability groups for SQL Server containers](sql-server-ag-kubernetes.md).

 ## Fail over - SQL Server availability group on Kubernetes